LegumeFederation/cmap-js/README.md

 npm run watch    # build, watch and livereload
 ```

+Watch script has only been tested on macOS systems, and may not work on other
+platforms.

 ## Configuration File

 The `cmap.json` file has configuration parameters such as data sources, page